Israel presses on with plan for 6,000 new settler homes

 Critics in Israel have suggested Israeli Prime Minister Benjamin Netanyahu is pandering to the right-wing electorate as he prepares to run for re-election in a January 22 ballot.

-(Additional reporting by Noah Browning in Ramallah and Arshad Mohammed in Washington; Editing by Maayan Lubell and Andrew Roche)
+(Writing by Dan Williams; Additional reporting by Noah Browning; Editing by Maayan Lubell and Andrew Heavens)